 A few late-medieval buildings, or parts of buildings, survive in Whitchurch but many of its listed buildings date to the 17th century, said to be the period of the "Great Rebuilding" in England.
 Several of these buildings have jetties, a feature which usually denotes a fair degree of status and prosperity.
 Whitchurch is unusual in having so many different building materials on show.
 The underlying geology of the parish provides stone for building as well as clay for brick-making.
 The predominant building type of this period is a vernacular, timber-framed house with walls of stone, render or brick or sometimes a combination of all three.
-A few cottages still have thatched roofs.
-According to local tradition the stone now seen on village buildings came from Bolebec Castle which was used as a quarry following its demolition, supposedly during the Civil War.

 The condition of the main road would have been much improved when it was turnpiked around 1745 by the Wendover to Buckingham Turnpike Trust.
-The milestone marked "London 42 - Aylesbury 5 - Buckingham 12" still stands on the west side of High Street.
 The parish fields were enclosed by Act of Parliament in 1771 and the building of some substantial brick houses soon followed.

-The early 19th century appears to have seen something of a boom since the population of the parish reached its peak of 930 in 1841.
-Whitchurch was a village community of farmers, tradesmen and labourers.
+The early 19th Whitchurch was a prosperous village, a community of farmers, tradesmen and labourers.
 Women and children relied on small earnings from cottage industries - pillow-lace making and straw-plaiting - but these were already being hit by cheaper machine-made products.
-There was a strong Methodist tradition and two chapels -Wesleyan and Primitive Methodist - were built in High Street, and the former still flourishes.
-There was a Wesleyan Day School in White Horse Lane and a National School in Oving Road.
-Both have since been replaced by the new combined school opened in North Marston Lane in 1974.
+There was a strong Methodist tradition and two chapels - Wesleyan and Primitive Methodist - were built in High Street, and the former still flourishes.
 That 1841 population peak has never been fully regained since a decline set in after the middle of the 19th century, probably owing to the general agricultural depression.
 Silk-making, introduced to Whitchurch in the 1830s, provided employment for some women in a factory built in Little London but the venture did not last long.
 An apparently determined, but surely ill-judged, attempt to mine coal in the 1820s ended in failure.
 Apart from a watermill at the foot of Weir Lane and a windmill in Oving Road, the only other industry in Whitchurch was a brick and tile making yard off Bushmead Road, which closed in the 1920s.